MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMBlmSetting.md

 ### -BlmSettings

-Specify a BitLocker management policy settings object.
+Specify a BitLocker management policy settings object to configure.
 Use the [Get-CMBlmSetting](Get-CMBlmSetting.md) to get this object.

 ```yaml
 Type: BlmSettings